Peninsular War: Campaign in the northern Mediterranean region

-After Suchet sent many men to Lyons, he left an isolated garrison in Barcelona and concentrated his forces on the town of Gerona calling in flying columns and evacuating some minor outposts.
+After Suchet sent many men to Lyon, he left an isolated garrison in Barcelona and concentrated his forces on the town of Gerona calling in flying columns and evacuating some minor outposts.
 However his field army was now down to 15,000 cavalry and infantry (and excluding the garrisons in northern Catalonia).

 The last actions in this theatre happened at the siege of Barcelona on 23 February; the French sallied out of Barcelona to test the besiegers' lines, as they thought (wrongly) that the Anglo-Sicilian forces had departed.
 They failed to break through the lines, and forces under the command of the Spanish General Pedro Sarsfield stopped them.
 The French General Pierre-Joseph Habert tried another sortie on 16 April and the French were again stopped with about 300 of them killed.
 Habert eventually surrendered on 25 April.

-On 1 March Suchet received orders to send 10,000 more men to Lyons.
-On 7 March Beurmann's division of 9,661 men left for Lyons.
+On 1 March Suchet received orders to send 10,000 more men to Lyon.
+On 7 March Beurmann's division of 9,661 men left for Lyon.
 With the exception of Figueras, Suchet abandoned all the remaining fortresses in Catalonia that the French garrisoned (and that were not closely besieged by Allied forces), and in doing so was able to create a new field force of about 14,000 men, which were concentrated in front of Figueras in early April.

 In the meantime, because the Allies underestimated the size of Suchet's force and believed that 3,000 more men had left for Lyon and that Suchet, with the remnant of his army, was crossing the Pyrenees to join Soult in the Atlantic theatre, the Allies began to redeploy their forces.
 The best of the British forces in Catalonia were ordered to join Wellington's army on the river Garonne in France.
 They left to do so on 31 March, leaving the Spanish to mop up the remaining French garrisons in Catalonia.

 In fact, Suchet remained in Figueras with his army until after the amnesty signed by Wellington and Soult.
 He spent his time arguing with Soult that he had only 4,000 troops available to march (although his army numbered around 14,000) and that they could not march with artillery, so he could not assist Soult in his battles with Wellington.
-The military historian Sir Charles Oman puts this refusal to help Soult down to Suchet's personal animosity rather than strong strategic reasons.
+The military historian Charles Oman puts this refusal to help Soult down to Suchet's personal animosity rather than strong strategic reasons.